 Upgrading of insulation to ensure a warm and energy efficient additional space within your home.

-It is also important to consider that your loft conversion will likely require you to obtain consent from your neighbours under The Party Wall etc. Act 1996.
+It is also important to consider that your loft conversion will likely require you to obtain written consent from your neighbours under The Party Wall etc. Act 1996.

 Is it Feasible?